7diogo-luis/ZIRCON/README.md

 1. Write keyword **NDE**
 2. Write the node's index after the keyword
 3. If there is an element connected to the node, write the label of that element after the node's index
-4. If the section containing the encoded node contains a single-junction-switch, and the node can not be crossed by transits that also cross section branches, write **-** after the label of the connected element
+4. If the section containing the encoded node contains a single-junction-switch, and the node can not be crossed by transits that also cross section branches with associated switches, write **-** after the label of the connected element
 * Note 1: A node is always associated with a section.
 The association is made with the section encoded immediatly before the node
 * Note 2: The index of a node is an uppercase letter found by negativelly rotating an imaginary axis over the section containing the relevant node.
 The first node to be intersectid by the imaginary axis has index "A", and the next intercepted nodes are assigned the following alphabet's letters